Awards and Recognitions

 Examples of research and scholarly activity include the following: developing new information, critically examining new and/or old information, and writing scholarly manuscripts that get published as articles, chapters, or books or externally funded grant proposal(s) with substantial research potential that get funded during the time period for the award.
 These examples are not exhaustive.
 For these examples and similar work, the report(s) of the research must be intended for a professional audience and must be available through publication in a book, a refereed journal, or electronic media (or, in the case of grants, a submitted proposal plus award notification).
 Manuscripts or proposals, submitted but not accepted, will not be considered.
 The research must consist of at least one substantive publication or product of outstanding quality that extends the boundaries of knowledge in the relevant discipline, or, in the case of a funded grant proposal(s), has substantial potential to do so.
 However, in most cases only one publication is not likely to lead to an award.

 Please nominate any colleague(s) that you feel would be a good candidate for this award, using the online form below.
-This form will close at midnight on February 17, 2017.
+This form will close at 4:30 p.m. on February 16, 2018.